 Eli Michael, MSW, CDC grew up in Colorado and worked various seasonal outdoor jobs prior to attending University of Alaska, Anchorage.
 After completing a Master of Social Work, Eli worked in wilderness therapy in Southeast Alaska.
 Currently they work as a Clinician in Child and Family Services using a client-centered approach.
 Professionally and personally, Eli is a strong advocate for building community, relationships and creating safety within the LGBTQ+ community, focusing with queer houseless youth.
 Beyond work and volunteering, Eli is often found outside enjoying wilderness by paddling, biking, skiing or snowboarding.

-Amanda Nalewaja (pronounced nal-ehv-eye-uh), MSW, holds degrees in Social Work with a minor in Children’s Mental Health.
+Amanda Nalewaja (pronounced nal-ehv-eye-uh), LMSW, holds degrees in Social Work with a minor in Children’s Mental Health.
 She currently works as a Clinician with Alaska Behavioral Health in Child and Family Services where she provides services focusing on enhancing overall wellness of youth and families.
 When not at the clinic, Amanda enjoys video games and getting into nature.

 Hilary Nicol is a Licensed Professional Counselor at Alaska Behavioral Health working with children, teens, and families.
 Hilary previously graduated from Western Washington University with a Masters in Mental Health Counseling and is currently engaged in an Attachment, Regulation, Competency (ARC) framework credentialing process.
 Prior to moving to Alaska, Hilary provided trauma-informed mental health services to foster youth and their caregivers within a residential group home setting.
 In her free time, Hilary enjoys mountain biking, ice skating, and berry picking.